img 6774

 Results

-Nothing earth-shattering here folks but as usual, I think yuou’ll agree that a few hours work here on this beautiful Thorens TD 150 MK II were well worth it.
-For me, this is a timeless classic and the family heirloom aspect of it of course makes it priceless.
+Nothing earth-shattering here, folks, but as usual, I think you’ll agree that a few hours’ work on this beautiful Thorens TD 150 MK II was well worth it.
+For me, this is a timeless classic, and the family heirloom aspect of it makes it priceless.
 The fact that it runs so well now is just icing on the cake.

 Thorens TD 150 MK II